 Asthma is a chronic disease of the lungs in which the breathing airways become inflamed, blocked, and narrowed.
 Symptoms of asthma include coughing, wheezing, shortness of breath, and chest tightness.

-Asthma affects more than 25 million Americans — about 1 in every 12 adults and 1 in 10 children in the United States as of 2009.
+Asthma affects more than 25 million Americans — about and 1 in 10 children in the United States as of 2009.
 That number is expected to grow.

 Asthma is sometimes classified in two types: